How To Crochet Headphone Covers

 Hook: 4.5mm

-Here are some other sustainable recommendations that I think could work really well.
+Other sustainable yarn suggestions that I think could work really well:

 Scissors